vlvagerviwager/protect-your-privacy/README.md

 What | Where | Why
 --- | --- | ---
+Wire | https://wire.com/en/ | "Wire is an encrypted communication and collaboration program created by Wire Swiss.
+It works on iOS, Android, Linux, Windows, macOS and web browsers such as Firefox."
+Open source secure messenger.
+Better UX than Signal.
 Signal | https://whispersystems.org/blog/signal/ | Open source, E2E encryption; desktop, iOS, and Android apps available.
+Used by Edward Snowden.
 [EXPERIMENTAL] Ricochet | https://github.com/ricochet-im/ricochet | Anonymous metadata-resistant instant messaging that just worksbreach"

 ### Email